151henry151/randall-clock-desktop-background/README.md

 - Explanation: [explainxkcd.com/1335](https://explainxkcd.com/1335)
 - Black globe version and batch image processing: [Fred Weinhaus's ImageMagick scripts](http://www.fmwconcepts.com/imagemagick/index.php)
 - See `posterity.pdf` for the original email exchange with Fred Weinhaus.

+## Black Mode
+This mode displays a black background with a green overlay showing the current time.
+The clock is viewed from the south pole and uses a 24-hour dial.
+The time display is calibrated with a fixed offset to ensure correct time alignment regardless of installation time.